Matthew Tukaki

-Matthew Tamahae Tukaki (born 10 August 1974) is a businessman.
+Matthew Tamahae Tukaki (born 10 August 1974) is a New Zealand businessman.

+Early life

-Tukaki is of Ngāi Te Rangi descent and has strong tribal affiliations with Matakana Island which is off the coast of the city of Tauranga in New Zealand's Bay of Plenty.
-Tukaki attended St Patrick's College, Silverstream (88–92) in Wellington, New Zealand.
+Tukaki is of Ngāi Te Rangi descent and has strong tribal affiliations with Matakana Island, which is off the coast of the city of Tauranga in New Zealand's Bay of Plenty.
+Tukaki attended St Patrick's College, Silverstream (1988–1992) in Wellington, New Zealand.

 United Nations Global Compact

-Matthew Tukaki was the United Nations Global Compact's Australian Representative from 2010 until 2013.
-In 2012, he led Australia's business delegation to the United Nations Conference on Sustainable Development (also known as Rio+20).
-In May 2013, he was officially appointed by United Nations Secretary General, Ban Ki-moon, as an ex officio director of the board of the United Nations Global Compact.
-In that same month, he was also elected as the chairperson of the United Nations Global Compact's Local Network Advisory Group; he states that he retired from these roles in November 2013, and denies press reports that he was asked to resign due to "an alleged serious breach of Director's Duties".
+Matthew Tukaki was the United Nations Global Compact's Australian Representative from 2010 to November 2013.
+He led Australia's business delegation to the United Nations Conference on Sustainable Development (also known as Rio+20) in 2012.
+He became a member of the board of the United Nations Global Compact in May 2013.
+That same month, he was elected chairperson of the United Nations Global Compact's Local Network Advisory Group.
 He was the first person to be elected as Australian representative, and the first person to be appointed by the secretary general in the role of LN Representative on the governing board of the UNGC.
 He was also the first Australian / New Zealander and the first person of Māori descent.

 Tukaki has been active in his support for business and industry to play a larger role when it comes to sustainable development and the United Nations Post 2015 Agenda.
-In an interview with Radio New Zealand in September 2013, Tukaki also indicated a strong desire for business to play a primary role in developing technological advances as a way to solve some of the "big challenges of our time".
-Tukaki retired from his role as Australian Representative to the United Nations Global Compact in November 2013.
+In an interview with Radio New Zealand in September 2013, Tukaki indicated a strong desire for business to play a primary role in developing technological advances as a way to solve some of the "big challenges of our time".
+Tukaki retired from his United Nations Global Compact roles in November 2013.
+He denied press reports that he was asked to resign due to "an alleged serious breach of Director's Duties".

 In his memoir, Sir Mark Moody-Stuart.
-Vice Chair of the United Nations Global Compact and former chairman of Royal Dutch Shell, recognised Tukaki's work and leadership during the reform process after he was elected as chairman of the Local Networks Advisory Group.
-The significance of the reform agenda led to a range of new initiatives being developed such as a new collaborative fundraising framework, deeper engagement with transnational and multinational corporations, and a frontier fund to help United Nations Global Compact Networks with material and financial support.
+Vice Chair of the United Nations Global Compact and former chairman of Royal Dutch Shell, recognised Tukaki's work and leadership in the reform process when he was the chairman of the Local Networks Advisory Group.
+The reform led to a range of initiatives being developed, such as a new collaborative fundraising framework, deeper engagement with transnational and multinational corporations, and a frontier fund to help United Nations Global Compact Networks with material and financial support.

-In February 2014, Tukaki announced the formation of a new global initiative to be known as EntreHub.
-The organisation was formed to support budding entrepreneurs with a target of having 100,000 people involved in the conversation by the end of 2014.
-EntreHub announced in January 2015 that there were now more than 50,000 members located across 130 countries.
+In February 2014, Tukaki announced the formation of a global initiative to be known as EntreHub.
+The organisation was formed to support budding entrepreneurs, with a target of having 100,000 people involved in the conversation by the end of 2014.
+EntreHub announced in January 2015 that there were more than 50,000 members, in 130 countries.